tng-coop/traffic/README.md

 python run_simulation_gui.py
 ```

-This will open a window showing a 10x10 grid that represents the town.
+This will open a window showing a 10x10 town.
+Roads are drawn as gray
-Twenty vehicles are created with random start and goal positions and move
+lines connecting intersections and 20 vehicles are created with random
-simultaneously through the grid.
+start and goal positions.
+Each vehicle moves along its planned route in
+real time.

 ## Using the library